 Payments may be made in person or by mail at the District Attorney’s Offices in Cleveland, McClain, or Garvin counties.
 You MAY NOT pay by personal check or cash.

-, For more information concerning the process for making payments you may go to http://damashburn.us/payments/ Be sure that your payment it clearly identified with your name and type of payment (i.e., bogus check, 991 costs, etc.).
+, For more information concerning the process for making payments, you may go to https://damashburn.com/payments/ Be sure that your payment it clearly identified with your name and type of payment (i.e., bogus check, 991 costs, etc.).
 Our office receives several types of payments, so be sure it is clear where the payment should be applied.

-If the check was written on or before the date(s) of the checks already submitted to the program, they will be added into your current payment plan.
+If the check was written on or before the date(s) of the checks already submitted to the program, they would be added to your current payment plan.
 If they are written after that date, your restitution agreement will be terminated and your file submitted for screening for criminal charges.

-Restitution agreements are designed to allow check writers to pay off the checks and avoid criminal charges.
+Restitution agreements are designed to allow checkwriters to pay off the checks and avoid criminal charges.
 Failure to follow your restitution agreement will result in your case being submitted for screening for criminal charges.
-If charges are filed and the amount of the check(s) is under $500, you will be charged with a misdemeanor.
-If the amount of the check(s) is $500 or more, you will be charged with a felony.
 When charges are filed, a warrant is issued for your arrest.

 If you have other questions about the Bogus Check Program, please contact the District Attorney’s Office in Cleveland County (405) 366-0269, McClain County (405) 527-6574, or Garvin County (405) 238-7368 and ask to speak to someone in the Bogus Check Division.